 Consider options to purchase (new or used) or rent (new or used), and consider a digital (e-book or PDF) copy.
 Each option has pros and cons.

-Rent.
 Renting a new or used book may be the cheaper option; however rental agreement, conditions, availability, prices, and length options vary depending on where you order your textbooks.
 (Depending on where you rent from, there may be a rating system for the copy, e.g., good, fair, excellent, bad).
 The Pioneer Bookshop rents new and used books when available.
-It requires your P-card along with a credit or debit card.
+You are allowed to annotate inside rental books acquired through Pioneer Bookshop.
+To rent textbooks, you need your Pioneer One-Card (commonly called your P-card) along with a credit or debit card.
 You return rented books to the Pioneer Bookshop at the end of the semester.

-Digital.
-Some books are available electronically (such as e-books or pdfs).
+Some books are available electronically (such as e-books or PDFs).
 Some e-books offer features that will allow you to read/access them anywhere or may have built in study tools.
 The Pioneer Bookshop sells e-books via the Pioneer Bookshop webpage.
-Similar to e-books, some authors release pdf versions of their books.
-Although pdf versions are rare, they are sometimes available, and sometimes for free.
+Similar to e-books, some authors release PDF versions of their books.
+Although PDF versions are rare, they are sometimes available, and sometimes for free.
 A search on Google Scholar will typically determine if such a version is available.
-Note that while digital books are immediately available, convenient and may offer great features, a hard copy may be best for some students and some courses.

 The Pioneer Bookshop, both in-store and online, offers different forms in which you can purchase your textbooks: new, used, rental (new and used), and digital (e-book).
-The Pioneer Bookshop is able to deliver your textbooks to the campus mailroom at no charge.
+If requested, the Pioneer Bookshop will deliver your textbooks to the campus mailroom at no charge.

 If you decide instead to purchase your book from another source that is your choice.
 Be sure to have the correct ISBN so you get the right book.
-In addition, if you order online, there will be a delay until you get the book and this can cause you to immediately get behind in your classes.
-If you are waiting for your book, there are two places on campus that may offer you short-term access to your class readings.
-First, Burling or Kistle Library may have this course material on reserve; check at the circulation desk.
-Second, the CRSSJ operates a lending library of some course materials; check with Financial Aid to see if you are eligible to borrow from them.
+In addition, if you order online, there will be a delay until you receive the print book and this can cause you to immediately get behind in your classes.

 Other Course Materials

 Many classes include readings consisting of single articles or book chapters.
-Most of these will be made available to you online, for free, through part of the College’s course management system called PioneerWeb.
+Most of these will be made available to you online, for free, through part of the College’s course management system called PioneerWeb (or “P-web”).
 Your instructor will direct you to these readings.
-One or two copies of some required textbooks may be on 2-hour reserve at Burling Library or Kistle Science Library.
-While this may sound convenient, know that sharing a print reserve book with your classmates can limit your access to your class reading, especially during peak checkout times.

 Some classes may require you to purchase additional materials, such as art supplies, a lab notebook, calculators, software, etc. Most additional course materials are available for purchase through the Pioneer Bookshop or as directed by your instructor.